Timothy102/LogoGAN/README.md

 This project uses GANs models to produce new logo images.
 It works by trying to mimic real-world images collected from the Wikipedia pages.
 More details about GANs are provided in the overview.

-Also, bellow is specified OS and Hardware elements used during this project R&D, explanation of the used dataset, results in section and analysis section.
-In the result section, most of the documentation consists of cases in which models were trained.
-Those cases consist of conclusions, generator samples on arbitrarily chosen epochs, and generator accuracy for that case.
-These cases are intended to give more intuition on how GANs tries to solve the given problem.
-In the analysis section, more details graphics are provided in order to get better intuition about what happening during the training process.

 ## GANs overview
 Generative Adversarial Networks (GANs) belongs to the generative models.
 That means they are able to generate artificial content base on the arbitrary input.